Caritas Ukraine Brings Ukraine’s Experience to International Health Conference

 Where Hope Is Stronger Than War

-The purpose was to launch a new joint cash assistance project with IOM under the Unified Cash Transfers approach for people most affected by the war.
+The purpose was to launch a new joint cash assistance project with IOM, supported by the Ukraine Humanitarian Fund, for people most affected by the war.

 However, we returned home not focused on project indicators or implementation plans, but on the people behind them.